anolis/krakenflex-interview/README.md

 ## Installation
 the installation is fairly straightforward, using an up-to-date version of node/npm please use the `npm ci` command to install required dependencies
+One more thing, they key file should be stored in the repo root in a folder titled "keys" and the file should be titled api-key.txt with the token on one line
 ## Using This Program
 You may run the program by running `node index.js` from the repo root You may also run the program with debugging output enabled by prepending `DEBUG=true` to the command like so `DEBUG=true node index.js`